brybry129/Python-Bootcamp-Blog-Deployment/README.md

 Python Bootcamp Blog Capstone

-Blog website developed in Python using Flask.
+This is a capstone project from 100 Days of Code: The Complete Python Pro Bootcamp course on Udemy.
+It is a blog website developed in Python using Flask.
 Features the ability for users to create a login and make blog posts.

 Dependencies: